 Opening your home to a client is highly rewarding.
 It offers the opportunity to work from home, improve an individual’s life, and earn a dependable income.
 Compensation is competitive and depends on the level of support required.
 Assisted Independent Living carefully screens and matches home share providers and individuals, ensuring an optimal living arrangement.
-If you are interested in becoming a home share provider, click here for the job description and requirements.
+If you are interested in becoming a home share provider, click contact the Home Assessment Manager for more information.

 We are currently seeking homes throughout Greater Vancouver, BC and Powell River.
 If you have an available suite or room in your home and experience working with individuals with disabilities or acquired brain injury, please apply.

 Care providers must have a suite or room available in their home, a valid BC driver’s license, and a minimum of one year of experience working with individuals with disabilities or acquired brain injury.
 Homes with wheelchair accessibility are preferred but not required.